 Specifically designed for students with cognitive/developmental disabilities, these classes offer the same curriculum covered in our general education classes, allowing students to have a deep exploration of their art form.
 Students will be provided a variety of entry points to the material with supports such as higher student-teacher ratios.

 Pegasus Ensemble is a two-year conservatory program for students with cognitive and/or developmental disabilities, providing the opportunity to further develop their theatre arts technique and life skills while working together as an ensemble.
+Auditions are now closed.

 Students participating in residencies are encouraged and supported to further develop individual creativity, self-awareness, flexibility, empathy, and self-esteem while increasing the vital ensemble skills of communication and collaboration.
 Residencies are custom-designed to meet the goals of our partner organizations.
 Imagination Stage is proud to have designed and implemented specialized drama residency experiences for the following schools and programs:

 Katie Keddell is a teaching artist and director who has focused on theatre accessibility for people of all abilities for over 10 years.
 As the Access Coordinator at Imagination Stage, she oversees all education department access and inclusion including inclusion programming, access classes designed for students with disabilities, drama residencies for specialized population schools, and the Sensory-Friendly performances.
 She has presented at the Kennedy Center’s LEAD conference and co-authored for the VSA Intersections: Arts and Special Education publishing.
 She also worked as a paraprofessional in the public school system supporting students of all abilities for three years.
 Katie has in MA in Theatre from San Diego State University where she traveled to Morocco as a producer of a youth theatre piece.